Philomel Records

 This set of demonstrations shows a remarkable dissociation between musical tones and spoken words in memory, and indicates that different memory stores are responsible for retaining the various aspects of sound.
 The CD presents enough test patterns to enable people to conduct entire experiments on this effect.

 Suppose you play a tone, and this is followed by another tone which is either the same in pitch as the first, or differs by a semitone, most people find it very easy to decide whether the two tones are the same or different.
-This is true even when the tones are separated by a five second delay, as in the examples played here:
+This is true even when the tones are separated by a five second delay, as in the examples played here.
+Note: In this illustration, and in the two illustrations that follow, the notes that are displayed are not the same as in the sound examples:

 fig